Shed Cost Calculator

 Budgeting Only the Shed Price

 The shed kit price is the starting point, not the total.
 Foundation, permits, electrical, delivery, and interior fit-out consistently double the kit price for a properly completed workshop project.
-Use the calculator's full output — shed + foundation + electrical + add-ons — as your working budget, not just the shed line.
+Use the calculator's full output — shed + foundation + electrical + add-ons — as your working budget.

 Choosing Size Based on Current Storage Needs

-The most consistent regret in shed ownership is sizing too small.
-People plan for current storage needs and forget that sheds accumulate more contents every year.
-A 10×12 ft shed feels spacious when empty and cramped within two years.
+The most consistent shed ownership regret is sizing too small.
 If you're debating between two sizes, go one size larger — the cost increase is typically 30–40% for 60% more floor space.
+Sheds fill up faster than expected, every time.

 Skipping the Foundation Upgrade

-Spending $5,000–$8,000 on a shed kit and then skimping on a $200 gravel pad that wasn't properly graded or compacted is common.
-The shed then settles unevenly over the first 2–3 seasons, warping doors, cracking corners, and eventually requiring the shed to be jacked up and the base rebuilt — at $800–$2,000 in additional cost.
-A proper $400–$800 gravel pad done correctly from the start eliminates this entirely.
+Spending $6,000 on a shed kit and placing it on a $200 gravel pad that wasn't properly graded or compacted is common.
+The shed settles unevenly, warps doors and cracks corners — then requires jacking up and base rebuilding at $800–$2,000 additional cost.
+A proper $400–$800 gravel pad done correctly from the start eliminates this.

-Every municipality has minimum setback requirements — how far the shed must sit from property lines, the main house, easements, and sometimes overhead power lines.
 Setbacks of 5–10 feet from property lines are standard.
-In some areas, corner lots have dual setback requirements.
-Placing the shed and then discovering it violates setback rules means moving it — at full cost.
+Corner lots often have dual setback requirements.
+Discovering a setback violation after installation means moving the shed at full cost.
 Verify setbacks at the planning stage, not after installation.

 Ignoring the 10-Year Total Cost of Ownership

-A metal shed costs $1,200 installed.
-A vinyl shed costs $3,500 installed.
-At first look, metal is dramatically cheaper.
-But a metal shed in a humid climate requires annual rust treatment, replacement panels within 10–12 years, and doesn't maintain its appearance.
-A vinyl shed requires essentially zero maintenance.
-Over 15 years, the maintenance cost of the metal shed often closes or exceeds the initial price gap.
-Material comparisons should always include the 15-year cost of ownership, not just the purchase price.
+A metal shed costs $1,200 installed; a vinyl shed costs $3,500.
+Over 15 years in a humid climate, the maintenance cost of the metal shed often closes or exceeds the initial price gap.
+Always calculate the 15-year cost of ownership, not just the purchase price.

 DIY vs Pre-Built vs Custom: Which Is Right?